R-mode constraints from neutron star equation of state: Analytical solutions of the TOV equations

-The density distribution and the local pressure related to the metric functions $\lambda(r)$ and $\nu(r)$ according to the relations
+The density distribution and the local pressure related to the metric functions $\lambda(r)$ and $\nu(r)$ according to the relations~\cite{Shapiro-83,Glendenning-2000}

 where derivatives with respect to the radius are denoted by $'$.
-The combination of Eqs.~(\ref{GRE-2}) and (\ref{GRE-3}) leads to the well known Tolman-Oppenheimer-Volkoff equations
+The combination of Eqs.~(\ref{GRE-2}) and (\ref{GRE-3}) leads to the well known Tolman-Oppenheimer-Volkoff equations~\cite{Shapiro-83,Glendenning-2000}

 It is difficult to obtain exact solution of TOV equations in closed analytical form and they solved numerically with an equation of state specified.
-Actually, there are hundreds of analytical solutions of TOV equations but there are three that satisfy the criteria that the pressure and energy density vanish on the surface of the star and also they both decrease monotonically with increasing radius.
+Actually, there are hundreds of analytical solutions of TOV equations but three of them satisfy the criteria that the pressure and energy density vanish on the surface of the star.
+Also both of them decrease monotonically with increasing radius.
 These three solutions, the Tolman VII, the Buchdahl's and the Nariai IV are summarized below.
-Actually, the Tolman VII and the Buchdahl's have already analyzed and employed in Ref.~\cite{Lattimer-01}.
-However, since the Nariai IV solution is overlooked in the literature it is presented here more detailed (see also Ref.~\cite{Lattimer-05}).
-It is worth to point out that all the analytical solutions presented and used in the present work contain two parameters, that is the central density $\rho_c$ and the compactness parameter $\beta=GM/Rc^2$.
-All the mentioned solutions have been presented and analyzed with details in Refs.~\cite{Postnikov-010,Lattimer-01,Lattimer-05,Lattimer-2000}.
+Actually, the Tolman VII and the Buchdahl's have already be analyzed and employed in Ref.~\cite{Lattimer-01}.
+However, since the Nariai IV solution is overlooked in the literature, it is presented here more detailed (see also \cite{Lattimer-05}).
+It is worth pointing out that all the analytical solutions presented and used in the present work contain two parameters, the central density $\rho_c$ and the compactness parameter $\beta=GM/Rc^2$.
+All the mentioned solutions have been presented and analyzed with details in \cite{Postnikov-010,Lattimer-01,Lattimer-05,Lattimer-2000}.